abousselmi/docker-alpine-povray/README.md

-# docker-alpine-povray
+# Docker Alpine POV-Ray
-An Alpine based docker image for POV-Ray
+An Alpine based docker image for POV-Ray.